 We are also focusing our energies on creating an employee training system to help individual employees further develop their abilities.
 Through employee training in a variety of fields and nurturing a global workforce via overseas training for new hires, our aim is for employees to acquire the know-how and skills to serve as driving forces for the company in the future.
 Furthermore, Sodick has also adopted stratified training methods in which trainees are broken up into groups based on their number of years of service and type of position, as well as internet-based e-learning for employee education and corporate training.

-Encouraging Employees to Take Paid Vacation
+Encouraging Employees to Take Paid Leave

 Initiatives for Safety, Sanitation, and Disaster Prevention